Hey lovely people 😊

 I’m now going to touch on other substance you may want to consume when travelling.
 Once again I’m not going to say don’t do drugs.
 However I will say as a solo traveller if you’re going to do them make sure you are with other travellers who you’ve spent time with and who you trust.
 If it’s your first time trying something don’t be embarrassed to admit it so your travel buddies can keep a close eye on you.

-Also don’t drink or consume anything else just to look cool in front of the hot guy or to fit in.
+Also don’t drink or consume anything just to look cool in front of the hot guy or new travel buddies to fit in.
 Be yourself!
 If you don’t want to do something say no. You’re solo travelling at the end of the day so if you don’t like where you are or the crowd you’re with you can leave.

 8. Lastly, use your common sense!